 - Food and other daily expenses

 Although you'll likely make the money back once you start earning as a teacher, you'll still need to make sure you have a healthy cushion in your savings account before committing to a TEFL certificate program in another country.

-However, the cost of TEFL courses abroad tend to be cheaper in other countries, so you might be able to include the aforementioned expenses with the cost of your certificate and not pay more than you'd pay taking a $2,000 course at home.
+However, the cost of TEFL courses abroad tend to be cheaper than in the U.S., so you might be able to include the aforementioned expenses with the cost of your certificate and not pay more than you'd pay taking a $2,000 course at home.

-The real benefit of doing this is the immersion you get in the environment you intend to teach in.
+The real benefit of getting certified in the country you'll be teaching in is the immersion you get within the environment you intend to teach in.
 You'll make local contacts during your training that could help you land job interviews –and you'll be able to interview for teaching positions in person instead of on Skype.
-Because you're already on the ground, you increase your chances of getting a job and choosing the best placement for yourself.
+Because you're already on the ground, you significantly increase your chances of getting a job and choosing the best placement for yourself.

 Online TEFL Certifications: $250-$600

 Online TEFL courses can be very affordable, some as low as $250.
-This is a great option if you can't afford to go abroad or there are no on-site TEFL courses in your hometown.
+An online certification is a great option if you can't afford to go abroad or have no onsite TEFL courses in your hometown.
 It's also a great way of seeing if teaching English abroad is for you –- without going abroad or investing too heavily in the idea.

 If the answer is yes, you may decide to invest in a more robust training that includes more real classroom experience once you know for sure that you want to teach.